Sobolev metrics on spaces of manifold valued curves: Reparametrization invariant Sobolev metrics on spaces of curves

 where $v=c'/{|c'|}$ denotes the unit length tangent vector to the curve $c$.
 Extending the connection, as described in \cite[Section 3]{bauer2011sobolev}, we can also calculate the variation of the covariant derivtive $\nabla_{\pl_s}$ applied to a tangent vector $k\in T_c\Imm(D,\N)$:

-\end{lem} \begin{proof} The first three formulas follow by straight-forward calculations, similar as for curves with values in Euclidean spaces, see, e.g., \cite{michor2007overview,bruveris2015completeness}.
+where $\mathcal R$ denotes the (Riemannian) curvature of $(\mathcal N, g)$. \end{lem} \begin{proof} The first three formulas follow by straight-forward calculations, similar as for curves with values in Euclidean spaces, see, e.g., \cite{michor2007overview,bruveris2015completeness}.
 For the last formula we follow the more general presentation in \cite{bauer2011sobolev}, where the variation of the Laplacian for $D$ being a compact manifold of arbitrary dimension has been derived.
 Using the formula

 for swapping covariant derivatives, see e.g. \cite[Section 3.8]{bauer2011sobolev}, we obtain

 which concludes the proof since $v=|c'|^{-1}c'$. \end{proof}

 We are now able to calculate the geodesic equation.
 In the following calculation we will restrict to first order metrics, for which the exact form of the geodesic spray will be of importance in the proof of the local well-posedness result.
 For higher order metrics the existence and well-posedness of the geodesic equation will follow from general principles on strong metrics and we will thus not include these cumbersome calculations.
 The interested reader can consult the related calculations in \cite{bauer2011sobolev}, where the geodesic equations are derived for general higher order metrics (under the assumption that $D$ has no boundary).
 The geodesic equation for constant coefficient metrics on closed curves in Euclidean space also appears in \cite[Theorem~1.1]{bruveris2014geodesic}.